asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 # Bluetooth Profiles

 The bluetooth wireless technology standard has become pretty ubiquitous these days.
-Devices have already started to come out with the latest Bluetooth 5.0 specification.
-Wanna buy a new cell phone?
-Make sure it has Bluetooth 5.0!
+The latest Bluetooth specification is 5.2.
+For audio, between 4.2 and 5.0 things don't change a lot.
+However, Bluetooth 5.2 introduces the successor to SBC viz.
+LC3.

 When talking about Bluetooth stack, one of the first thing that concerns us are the various Bluetooth profiles.
 So what exactly are profiles?
 Profiles specify